 Mr. Schubert Chong worked in Price Waterhouse Hong Kong (now known as PricewaterhouseCoopers Hong Kong) as a staff accountant mainly responsible for reviewing clients' accounts from November 1991 to February 1992.
 Mr. Schubert Chong worked as the general manager in Commonwill Industrial (Matsutake) Limited, the principal business of which are trading and provision of restaurant operating consultation services from July 1994 to September 2005, during which he was mainly responsible for setting up the business operation logistics, distribution channel for the import and export of vegetables, managing the financial performance of the company.
 Mr. Schubert Chong joined our Group in August 1999 as a director of Ahsay HK while his involvement was not active.
 He became the chief executive officer and the finance director of Ahsay HK since October 2005.
 He has been responsible for overseeing the overall operation and finance performance of the Group.
 From January 2002 to October 2005, he was an independent non-executive director and the chairman of the audit committee of Timeless Software Limited (Stock Code: 8028), a company listed on GEM.
-Mr. Schubert Chong has been serving as a committee member of Yau Tsim Mong District Youth Development and Civic Education Committee (油尖旺區青年發展及公民教育委員會) and The
+Mr. Schubert Chong has been serving as a committee member of Yau Tsim Mong District Youth Programme Committee (油尖旺區青年活動委員會) and The Chinese General

-Chinese General Chamber of Commerce (香港中華總商會選任會董) since April 2021 and October 2018, respectively and he has been a committee member of the Chongqing Committee of Chinese People's Political Consultative Conference (中國人民政治協商會議重慶市委員會) since 2013.
+Chamber of Commerce (香港中華總商會選任會董) since April 2021 and October 2018, respectively and he has been a committee member of the Chongqing Committee of Chinese People's Political Consultative Conference (中國人民政治協商會議重慶市委員會) since 2013.
+Mr. Schubert Chong has been a director of Hong Kong Chiu Chow Chamber of Commerce (香港潮州商會) since September 2014.
 Mr. Schubert Chong is the son of Mr. Chong King Fan, the elder brother of Mr. Scherring Chong and Ms. Monita Chong, the son of Mrs. Chong, a Controlling Shareholder, and the cousin of Mr. Chong Kam Fung, the company secretary of our Company and the finance director of Ahsay HK.

-Mr. Chong King Fan (莊景帆), aged 77, was appointed as a Director on 10 April 2015 and designated as the chairman of our Board and an executive Director on 9 June 2015.
+Mr. Chong King Fan (莊景帆), aged 75, was appointed as a Director on 10 April 2015 and designated as the chairman of our Board and an executive Director on 9 June 2015.
 Upon his retirement as the chairman of our Board on 6 September 2021, he continued to act as an executive Director of our Group.
 Mr. Chong King Fan is responsible for overseeing the business development and in-house operations of our Group.